Basic HTML Color Codes For Stunning Web Design

 This text is red

-You can also add an alpha channel value after the RGB values to control transparency.
+You can also add an alpha channel value after the RGB values to control transparency, like this rgba().
+The “a” stands for “alpha” and controls opacity.

 p style=”color:rgba(0, 0, 0, 1)”